mgesteiro/mBotstopwatch/README.md

 If you want to use it with the [Arduino IDE](https://www.arduino.cc/en/Main/Software#download), just place all the code in the `/src` and `/lib/TM1637` folders together into a folder called `/crono` and then open the `crono.cpp` file into de IDE itself: from here on, you can operate as usual with any other *Arduino* program.

-In the top part of the `crono.cpp` file there ares some configurable parameters:
+In the top part of the `crono.cpp` file there are some configurable parameters:
 * `CLK`, `DIO`: pins to which the display is connected (2 and 3 by default)
 * `IR_PIN`: pin to which the IR sensor is connected (6 by default)
 * `KP_PIN`: pin to which the keypad is connected (A4 by default)